trisacrypto/directory/.github/pull_request_template.md

 ### Scope of changes

-Briefly describe the scope of changes.
-Include links to ShortCut or Jira ticket if applicable.
+Briefly add notes if applicable and include the story ID

 ### Acceptance criteria

 Describe how reviewers can test this change to be sure that it works correctly.
-Add a checklist if possible.
+Add a checklist if possible

 ### Author checklist

 - [ ] I have manually tested the change and/or added automation in the form of unit tests or integration tests
+- [ ]  I have updated the dependencies list
+- [ ]  I have recompiled and included new protocol buffers to reflect changes I made
-- [ ] I have added migrations for any changes to the database
+- [ ]  I have added new test fixtures as needed to support added tests
-- [ ] My migrations can be run before the code is deployed without causing any issues
-- [ ] Check this box if a reviewer can merge this pull request after approval (leave it unchecked if you want to do it yourself)
 - [ ]  I have moved the associated ShortCut or Jira ticket to "Ready for Review"

 ### Reviewer(s) checklist

-- [ ] The code in the PR has been reviewed for architectural concerns and correctness
+- [ ] Any new user-facing content that has been added for this PR has been QA'ed to ensure correct grammar, spelling, and understandability.
-- [ ] Migrations work without causing API downtime
-- [ ] The acceptance criteria have been reviewed and tested